iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

 > For a supposedly motivational app, this one is astonishingly demotivating!
-Regularly removing "Active" minutes a few hours after awarding them is not good.<br> :date: __2021-02-06 12:43:04__
+Regularly removing "Active" minutes a few hours after awarding them is not good.
+It has now started not recording anything about 1 day in 3 - just pretends my brisk walking didn't happen!<br> :date: __2021-02-11 12:49:37__

+> It hasn't registered my walks for the last few days, definitely walking 'briskly' enough!
+Disappointed.<br> :date: __2021-02-09 13:42:28__

 > I have no idea what you have to do to register brisk walking.
 I was walking at a pace to make me breath hard and built a sweat keeping the pace steady up and down hills.
 Result 31 minutes 0 brisk.
 Tried it again.
 This time despite walking for a couple of hours at the weekend and one again today, the app failed to record that I had walked at all, let alone briskly.
 It is therefore useless.
 Time to uninstall.<br> :date: __2021-02-03 12:30:13__